divvungiellatekno/giellalt.uit.no/infra/infraremake/HowToEnableTagsInNaturalLanguages.md

+# How To Enable Tags In Natural Languages

 To enable tags in a natural language instead of the quite cryptic tags we normally use (like `+N` etc.), you need to do the following: